MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-nlb.md

 1. Select **Fabric** > **Networking** > **Load Balancers** > **Fabric Resources** > **Home** > **Add** > **Add Resources** > **Load Balancer**.
 2. In **Add Load Balancer Wizard** > **Credentials**, select the Run As account with the load balancer credentials.
 3. In **Host Group**, select each host group where the service will be deployed.
-Hosts should be able to access the load balancer.
-In addition, a physical network adapter on the host should be configured to use the same logical network as the service tier.
+Hosts must be able to access the load balancer.
+In addition, a physical network adapter on the host must be configured to use the same logical network as the service tier.
 4. In **Manufacturer and Model**, select the appropriate entries.
 5. In **Address**, specify the **IP address** and **FQDN** or **NetBIOS** names of the load balancer.
 Specify the port on which the load balancer listens for requests.
 6. In **Logical Network Affinity**, specify the affinity to logical networks.